gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 of available commands, as well as Git, Git LFS, SSL certificates store, and basic configuration of Alpine.

 When GitLab Runner is installed from the DEB/RPM packages, images for the supported architectures are installed on the host.
-When the Runner prepares the environment for the job execution, if the image in specified version (based on Runner's Git revision) is not found on Docker Engine, it is automatically loaded.
+When the runner prepares the environment for the job execution, if the image in specified version (based on the runner's Git revision) is not found on Docker Engine, it is automatically loaded.
 It works like that for both `docker` and `docker+machine` executors.

 Things work a little different for the `kubernetes` executor or when GitLab Runner is installed manually.
 For manual installations, the `gitlab-runner-helper` binary is not included and for the `kubernetes` executor, the API of Kubernetes doesn't allow loading the `gitlab-runner-helper` image from a local archive.
-In both cases, GitLab Runner will download the helper image from Docker Hub, from the official GitLab repository `gitlab/gitlab-runner-helper` by using the Runner's revision and architecture for defining which tag should be downloaded.
+In both cases, GitLab Runner will download the helper image from Docker Hub, from the official GitLab repository `gitlab/gitlab-runner-helper` by using the GitLab Runner revision and architecture for defining which tag should be downloaded.

 ### Migrating helper image to `registry.gitlab.com`